 According to the report of Dak Plo Commune People's Committee, from July 18 to 20, some households in Dong Loc village discovered that the cows had abnormal symptoms such as fever, loss of appetite, drooling, mouth and toenail ulcers, and difficulty walking.
-Through inspection, 33 cows from 17 households showed symptoms of suspected disease.
+Through inspection, 33 cows belonging to 17 households showed symptoms of suspected disease.

-Most cases occurred in adult cattle that had not been vaccinated against foot-and-mouth disease in the first phase of 2025.
+Most of the cases occurred in adult cattle that had not been vaccinated against foot-and-mouth disease in the first phase of 2025.
 In addition, hot and humid weather, heavy rain, and uncontrolled transportation and trading of cattle are factors that increase the risk of disease outbreaks.

-To serve the epidemic prevention work, the locality has provisionally provided materials including 20 bottles of Ecoli medicine, 500 kg of lime for disinfection and 20 bottles of Bio-Cep 5.
+To serve the epidemic prevention work, the locality has provisionally provided materials including 20 bottles of Ecoli medicine, 500 kg of disinfectant lime and 20 bottles of Bio-Cep 5.
 Currently, Dak Plo commune has a total herd of more than 6,199 livestock, of which 4,599 are buffaloes and cows, and the remaining herd is about 1,600 pigs.

 Source: https://www.sggp.org.vn/quang-ngai-phat-hien-dan-bo-nghi-mac-benh-lo-mom-long-mong-post804833.html